fjp/fjp.github.io/collections/_design-patterns/singleton-pattern.md

 In fact, for many of these types of objects, if we were to instantiate more than one we'd run into all sorts of problems like incorrect program behavior, overuse of resources, or inconsistent results.
+By making use of the Singleton one can assure that every object in an application is making use of the same global resource.

 <figure>